mdrafee03/100DaysOfCode-coding-interview-preparation/LearningJava/OOPs.md

 - Parameterized Constructor: constructors that has parameters known as parameterized constructor

 Constructors can be overloaded i.e it may have multiple constructors to create object in different ways.
 Compiler differentiates the constructors based on number of parameters, type of the parameters, and order of the parameters

+**Copy Constructor**: A copy constructor is a constructor that creates an object using another object of the same class.
+It is used to deep copy of existing object.
+It is useful when the class has several fields and we want a deep copy of it.

+Copy Constructor vs Clone
+- Copy Constructor is easier to implement, no need to implement cloneable interface and handle CloneNotSupportedException
+- Copy constructor can assign value to a final field while clone method cannot
+- Clone object returns object reference, which needs to typecast to the appropriate type